top of page

 Mr 2 saw me cutting the grass and was desperate to help, so I let him have a little bit of scissor practice first.
 When we put the grass in the tray it made the room smell of that lovely, freshly mowed lawn scent and he couldn't wait to get stuck in!

-He decided to add a lizard to the tray and said to me "Mister tortoise, lizard and tiger are friends and setting up a home.
-Do tigers live in caves?"
-Erm no, but it was a great opportunity to talk about animal habitats!
-Small world play is brilliant for encouraging narrative and conversation.
+Mr 6 came and joined in.
+He decided to add a lizard to the tray and said to me "Mister tortoise, lizard and tiger are friends and setting up a home - do tigers live in caves?".So it was a great opportunity to talk about animal habitats, and we realised our tray was a bit like a savannah in Africa!

 He then started asking me what tigers normally eat.
 We talked about some of the things they hunt, he then decided that his tiger wanted to eat lizard, so he gave lizard some animal "friends that will stop him being eaten".